agustinov/FFmpeg-Cedrus/README.md

 If you get "make: Warning: File has modification time 123456789 s in the future", just update your system time.

-To speedup the building process, use the -j2 option (use 2 CPU cores):
+To speedup the building process, use the -j 2 option (use 2 CPU cores):

-	make -j2
+	make -j 2

-Using 4 CPU cores (make -j4) is not recommended on systems without a cooler due to the risk of CPU overheating.
+Using 4 CPU cores (make -j 4) is not recommended on systems without a cooler due to the risk of CPU overheating.

 After building FFmpeg, install it: